William Henry Reed: Biography

 In 1935 Reed was asked to stand down as leader of the London Symphony Orchestra.
 The orchestra had struggled since the formation of the BBC Symphony Orchestra in 1930 and Sir Thomas Beecham's London Philharmonic Orchestra in 1932, and it was felt necessary to refresh the LSO if it were to have a chance to survive.
 Reed agreed, but asked that he should be allowed to continue to lead certain concerts (such as at Three Choirs Festivals) where he had a personal connection.
 For the remainder of the schedule his place was taken by George Stratton.
 As a tribute to Reed's standing in the orchestra and the profession he became the orchestra's Chairman, a position he held until his death.

 Reed taught at the Royal College of Music throughout his performing career and was made a Fellow of the college.
 His students there included George Weldon, Madeleine Dring, Imogen Holst, and Jean Johnstone (the future wife of William Lloyd Webber and mother of Andrew and Julian Lloyd Webber).

 In 1939 he was awarded a Doctorate of Music by the Archbishop of Canterbury, in recognition of the role he had played at the Three Choirs Festival for over thirty-five years.
 That year he wrote more on Edward Elgar as part of the "Master Musicians" series.
 This was not Reed's only honour; in 1928 he had been awarded the M.V.O. by King George V, in the Birthday Honours of that year.

 After retirement from active performing, he devoted much of his time to examining students and adjudicating competitions.
 He did a great deal of work conducting amateur orchestras and ensembles.
 In 1933 he became conductor of the Strolling Players.

 It was on a trip to Scotland to examine and adjudicate for the Associated Board of the Royal Schools of Music that he died suddenly, in Dumfries, on 2 July 1942, aged 65.
 His ashes were interred in Worcester Cathedral, near the "Gerontius" window.

-In the film Elgar's Tenth Muse: The Life of an English Composer, Billy Reed was played by Rupert Frazer.
+In the film Elgar's Tenth Muse: The Life of an English Composer, Reed was played by Rupert Frazer.